Hanukkah is under attack around the world. We see municipalities refusing to allow a public lighting of the Hanukkah Menorah.

 Not many Christians know the story of Hanukkah because it took place during the “Intertestamental Period”, that period of time between Malachi – the last book of the Old Testament and Matthew – the first book of the New Testament.
 This is a period of about 400 years.It is recorded in the books First and Second Maccabees.

 The Holiday remembers a great battle between the Greek King Antiochus Epiphanes and the Maccabees.

 Except for one elderly priest in the tiny town of Modi’in.
 A greek officer with his soldiers demanded the priest, Mattityahu, offer a prayer to Jupiter and Antiochus.
 There in the town center, surrounded by armed Greek soldiers, he refused.
-The people rallied to his side and Bible believing Jews took to the hills with him, fighting a rebellion to restore Godliness in the Land.
+The people rallied to his side and Torah observant Jews took to the hills with him, fighting a rebellion to restore Godliness in the Land.
 They were known as the Maccabees.

-God blessed them with success against the superior Greek army and they redidicated the Temple to God – but there was a challenge.
+God blessed them with success against the superior Greek army and they rededicated the Temple to God – but there was a challenge.
 God commanded the Temple menorah be kept lit day and night but they had only enough ritually pure oil for one day.

 It was then God performed a miracle, the oil kept the flame lit for eight days, enough time to prepare more pure oil.

 Now each year Jews around the world re enact this by lighting the eight candles of the Menorah and remember how vital it is to always take a stand for God.

 Even though the story did not make it into the official canon, we know that Jesus celebrated the holiday.
 In John 10:22-23 we read,

 “Now it was the Feast of Dedication in Jerusalem, and it was winter.
 And Jesus walked in the temple, in Solomon’s porch.”
 (NKJV)

 The Feast of Dedication refers to Hanukkah and the rededication of the Temple!